 \subsection{Vision-Language Models}

-We evaluate four VLMs representative of the main architectures as dual-encoder and encoder-decoder, allowing us to evaluate whether the benefits of balanced synthetic fine-tuning generalize across design families. \textbf{\clips} \cite{radford2021clip} is a dual-encoder model that learns aligned image and text representations through contrastive training.
-We include \clips as a baseline and because its vision encoder serves as the foundation for several subsequent encoder-decoder VLMs. \textbf{\llavas 7B} \cite{liu2024llavanext} builds on \clips by projecting visual features into the embedding space of a Large Language Model (LLM) through a learned projection layer. \textbf{\molmos 7B} \cite{Deitke_2025_CVPR_molmo_pixmo} follows a similar design to \llavas but fine-tunes the entire architecture end-to-end rather than only fine-tuning the projection layer. \textbf{\qwens 7B} \cite{wang2024qwen2} adopts a unified architecture with no projection layer that jointly trains vision and text encoders, and allows direct processing of images of varying resolutions without cropping or resizing.
+We evaluate five VLMs representative of the main dual-encoder and encoder-decoder architectures, allowing us to study balanced synthetic fine-tuning across design families. \clips \cite{radford2021clip} is a dual-encoder model that learns aligned image and text representations through contrastive training.
+We include \clips as a baseline and because its vision encoder serves as the foundation for several subsequent encoder-decoder VLMs. \llavas 7B \cite{liu2024llavanext} builds on \clips by projecting visual features into the embedding space of a Large Language Model (LLM) through a learned projection layer. \molmos 7B \cite{Deitke_2025_CVPR_molmo_pixmo} follows a similar design but fine-tunes the entire architecture.
+The more recent \qwens 7B \cite{wang2024qwen2} and \llavaones 8B \cite{an2025llava_onevision} directly process images of varying resolutions without cropping or resizing.